 If artificial turf is desired, it is to be designed with a distinct prepared shrub bed border between the turf and the property line.
 The shrub bed is to include adequate coverage of plant material that is in addition to the above minimum requirements.

-Artificial turf is to contain a minimum weight of no less than 95 ounces per square yard and a minimum blade height of 41 mm (ie. ezLAWN, ezLAWN Elite, ezLAN Platinum or directly compatible product to be approved by Rohit Land Development) are acceptable.
+Artificial turf is to contain a minimum weight of no less than 95 ounces per square yard and a minimum blade height of 41mm (ie. ezLAWN, ezLAWN Elite, ezLAN Platinum) are acceptable.
 The base is to contain a minimum depth of 4" of 20mm road crush (compacted to 90% proctor density) with a sand or crushed limestone (fine) topping.
 The surface infill is to contain either a Silica sand and/or rubber infill.

-Artificial turf must be specified by the manufacturer as a pet friendly product with a minimum 10-year warranty.
+Artificial turf must be specified by the manufacturer as a pet friendly product with a minimum 10 year warranty.
 Homeowners will be required to submit their artificial turf invoice prior to final inspection to verify that the specifications have been met.